Ngô Đức Kế

-In 1908, the French launched a general crackdown on the scholar gentry anti-colonial movement, and Ke was one of the ones rounded up.
-He was sent to Côn Sơn Island, where there was jail specifically for detaining independence activists.
+In 1907, because of criticizing Án sát (Surveillance Commissioner) of Hà Tĩnh province, Ngô was arrested and imprisoned without any proof.
+In 1908, the French protectorates of Annam launched a general crackdown on the scholar gentry anti-colonial movement, taking that opportunity, the native officials accused Ngô as a related figure, sentenced and sent him to Côn Sơn Prison, a jail specifically for detaining independence activists.